String Quartet No. 12 (Dvořák): Performance and influence

 In a first private performance of the quartet, in Spillville, June 1893, Dvořák played first violin, Jan Josef Kovařík second violin, daughter Cecilie Kovaříková viola, and son Josef Jan Kovařík the cello.

-The first two public performances of the quartet were by the Kneisel Quartet, in Boston on 1 January 1894, and then in New York City on 13 January.
+The first two public performances of the quartet were by the Kneisel Quartet, in Boston on January 1, 1894, and then in New York City on January 13.
 An unnamed reviewer wrote the next day that to be sure, "there is none of the soaring or the yearning of the mighty Beethoven", but that there is "the spirit of eternal sunshine" that is "the soul of Mozart's music".
-Burghauser mentions press notices in both cities, the first in the New York Herald, 18 December 1893.
+Burghauser mentions press notices in both cities, the first in the New York Herald, December 18, 1893.

 While the influence of American folk song is not explicit in the quartet, the impact of Dvořák's quartet on later American compositions is clear.
 Following Dvořák, a number of American composers turned their hands to the string quartet genre, including John Knowles Paine, Horatio Parker, George Whitefield Chadwick, and Arthur Foote.
 "The extensive use of folk-songs in 20th century American music and the 'wide-open-spaces' atmosphere of 'Western' film scores may have at least some of their origins" in Dvořák's new American style, writes Butterworth.

-The song is also used in the score for the Greta Gerwig film Little Women, for a pivotal scene in which Laurie and Jo dance for the first time.
+The piece is also used in the score for the Greta Gerwig film Little Women, for a pivotal scene in which Laurie and Jo dance for the first time.